 Colorful celebrations in the Taj City

 The Holi festival in Agra sets the city at the pinnacle of festive fervor.
-This Indian festival is celebrated with much zeal and gusto ion this city and brings forth colorful opportunities to indulge in.
+This Indian festival is celebrated with much zeal and gusto ion this city and brings forth colorful opportunities to indulge.
 As people gulp glasses of bhang and delight in playing with colors, you know that the celebratory mode is at its top.
-Partying, dancing, savoring sweets and other fare, and making merry knows no bounds.
-Colorful parades with folk songs mark the highlight of the Holi celebrations in Agra.
+Partying, dancing, savoring sweets and another fare, and making merry knows no bounds.
+Colorful parades with folk songs highlight the Holi celebrations in Agra.

-Just like many other destinations of India, the festivities kick start with the bonfire on the full moon night.
-Street corners are lit up with traditional fires that symbolize warding off evil spirits and bad omen.
-Thereby, signifying burning of Holika.
-The next morning has people enjoying with colors and in the evening, people greet each other at Holi mela or by visiting each other’s houses.
+Like many other destinations in India, the festivities kick start with the bonfire on the full moon night.
+Street corners are lit up with traditional fires that symbolize warding off evil spirits and bad omens.
+Thereby signifying the burning of Holika.
+The following day has, people, enjoy colors, and in the evening, people greet each other at Holi mela or by visiting each other’s houses.

 5. Udaipur, Rajasthan

 To witness Holi celebrations in royal style, do visit Udaipur.
 Holi in Udaipur is an imperial affair that involves the participation of the royal family.
 The celebrations begin with Holika dahan, where the local Maharaj lights the ceremonial bonfire in the royal palace’s courtyard.
 This is known as Mewar Holika dahan.
 Next, the locals perform ‘Gair’- a folk dance, around the bonfire.
 After that, a royal procession takes off from Shambhu Niwas Palace and concludes at Manek Chowk royal residence.
 The royals are seated on bedecked elephants, horses, and camels in the parade, accompanied by the royal music band.
 The palace now serves cocktails and dinner to its guests.
 Finally, the celebration culminates with amazing fireworks.